Bright Sparks Saturday

 Find out what happens inside one of the biggest pharmaceutical laboratories in the world – and see how medicines make their way from an experiment in a lab to being stocked on the shelves of chemists and pharmacies.
 Witness simple demonstrations that capture your imagination and investigate with hands on experiments.
 Encourage the young scientist in your family!
 From Glaxosmithkline.

 GSK.com / @GSK

-Discover the Nature Improvement Area project with The Brighton & Hove Rangers that is bringing the wildflowers of the Downs into our City.
-There will be an opportunity to plant wildflower seed to take home.
+Discover the Nature Improvement Areas project with The Brighton & Hove Rangers – bringing the wildflowers of the Downs into our City.
+Help with their work yourself by taking some wildflower seeds to plant at home.

 |Sussex Wildlife Trust

 Sussex is bursting with wildlife.
-Find out about the work the Sussex Wildlife Trust do to protect our landscape, wildlife and habitats, and visit the Marine Roadshow for hands-on activities about our local sealife.
+Find out about the work the Sussex Wildlife Trust do to protect our landscape, wildlife and habitats, and have a go at making bird feeders and degradable plant pots.

 sussexwildlifetrust.org.uk / @SussexWildlife